gte959f/mac-dev-setup/README.md

     $ chmod 700 .ec2
     $ cd .ec2

-B.  Follow [these instructions](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_UploadCertificate.html) to create your certificate and private key with the following modifications:
+Second, follow [these instructions](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_UploadCertificate.html) to create your certificate and private key with the following modifications:

 - Under the sections in this document labelled "Create a Private Key" name your files in step 1 and 2: pk-private-key.pem and pk-private-key-in-PCKS8-format.pem
 - Under "Create the User Signing Certificate" make sure you name the certificate file cert-<your certname>.pem

-C.  Make sure you pk-*.pem and cert-*.pem files are in your .ec2 directory
+Third, make sure you pk-*.pem and cert-*.pem files are in your .ec2 directory

     $ cd ~/.ec2
     $ chmod 600 *.pem

-Step 3: Setup your .bash_profile (or if you use zsh setup in your zsh profile)
+Fourth, setup your .bash_profile (or if you use zsh setup in your zsh profile)

     $ cd ~
     $ vi .bash_profile